-However, the process and human factors involved with copy and paste functionality can cause associated errors.
-These errors in context of an electronic medical record patient file may lead to adverse patient outcomes, erroneous medical record content, incorrect information provided in the transfer of care (e.g. discharge summaries) and medico-legal implications.
+However, the process and human factors involved with copy and paste functionality is known to cause significant errors.
+These errors in context of an electronic medical record patient file may lead to adverse patient outcomes, erroneous medical record content, incorrect information provided in the transfer of care (e.g. discharge summaries), medicolegal implications, and sometimes death as noted in recent coroner's findings.
+As such it is strongly advised not to use copy and paste functionality.

-A large international partnership studying the safe use of copy and paste in health care settings recognised the prevalence of copy and paste utilisation and the risks that can occur with this use (Health IT Safe Practices, 2016).
+A large international partnership studying the safe use of copy and paste in health care settings recognised the prevalence of copy and paste utilisation and the risks that can occur with this use (ECRI, 2016).
 There are four key recommendation areas produced from this partnership: